MIT scientists discover size of implant can affect immune system rejection

 During the trial, the team implanted a series of pancreatic islet cells encased in alginate implants directly into the abdominal cavity of diabetic mice, which would mimic the functions of a healthy pancreas, making insulin injections a thing of the past.
 However, the newly-implanted cells would be incapable of performing their new function if they were covered by scar tissue.

 The team discovered that larger implants measuring 1.5 mm in diameter were better suited to avoiding scar tissue build-up when compared to smaller 0.5-mm variants.
 The smaller implants were found to be engulfed in scar tissue and ceased to function at around the four-week mark, however the 1.5-mm implant continued to function for an impressive six months after insertion.
 Furthermore, the larger implants were able to respond to changes in glucose levels while attracting less attention from the rat's immune cells.

-Over the course of the study, the team trialled the two sizes of implants constructed out of stainless steel, glass, polystyrene, and polycaprolactone.
+Over the course of the study, the team trialed the two sizes of implants constructed out of stainless steel, glass, polystyrene, and polycaprolactone.
 It was discovered that the results invariably favored the larger analogue.
-The research represents a promising step forward in implant survivability, and could change the lives of millions suffering from diseases such as Type 1 diabetes
+The research represents a promising step forward in implant survivability, and could change the lives of millions suffering from diseases such as type 1 diabetes

 A paper on the team's research is available on the online journal Nature Materials.